NuclearCookie/PlatformDevSlides/course5/strings.md

 ## How to represent strings in computers?

-Imagine 2 computers, 1 with string implementation 1, the other with string implementation 2.
+Imagine 2 computers,
+* 1 with string implementation 1,
+* 1 with string implementation 2.

 Now try to run a string of computer 1 on computer 2.

 `abc` became `.,?` !

 **This ask for a standard!**